chanzuckerberg/cellxgene/dev_docs/developer_scripts.md

 **Requires** Python3.6 - `virtual-env`, `pip`

 **Usage** `make backend-dev`.
 Optionally, you can then launch the node development server to serve the current state of the FE with `make start-frontend`.
 You can also select a specific dataset using `DATASET=<dataset path> make backend-dev`.
+You can also use `CXG_OPTIONS` to pass options to the `cellxgene launch` command, as in `CXG_OPTIONS='--experimental-annotations --experimental-annotations-file annotations.csv' make backend-dev`.

 **Tips** Developers will probably want to run this in parallel with the node dev server.
 You can either do this by running each in a separate termanial window or by running `backend-dev` in the background (add an `&` at the end of the command to run in the background: `DATASET=<dataset> make backend-dev &`).